Publication Ethics and Malpractice

 Whenever there is a need to make changes in a manuscript's authorship, only corresponding authors can request a change in authorship.
 The request should be made to the editor of the journal.

-Authors should read the "Instruction for Authors" on the journal's page before submitting.
+Authors should read the "Instructions for Authors" on the journal's website before submitting.
 The manuscript should be prepared according to the style and specifications of the journal's policy.

 Authors should disclose all financial/relevant interests that may have influenced the development of the manuscript.
 Reviewers should disclose any conflict of interest and, if necessary, decline the review of any manuscript they perceive to have a conflict of interest.
 Editors should also decline from considering any manuscript that may have a conflict of interest.
 Such manuscripts will be re-assigned to other editors.